 Our firm can handle cases that range from simple to incredibly complex.
 Whether you just need advice on how to handle the situation or you need much more, we can help.
 After years of working in the niche, our firm has the tools and knowledge to get the job done.

-If you’re ready to work with a divorce lawyer in Schaumburg and Arlington Heights, IL, contact us at the Law Office of Robert S. Thomas.
+If you’re ready to work with a divorce lawyer in Schaumburg or Arlington Heights, Illinois, contact us at the Law Office of Robert S. Thomas.
 We can help you with property division and other complex divorce issues.